top of page

 *

-Pacing begins from zero – literally - and patients must use 0.1 fractions in order to creep towards whole numbers such as 1 and 2 and 3 out of 10!
-Monitoring the energy and exertion following viral infection can be as nit-picking and plodding as this.
+Monitoring the energy and exertion following viral infection can feel nit-picking and plodding.
 Colour code your mornings, afternoons, and evenings, depending on how you feel physically and figure out which activity (if any) you may be able to do within the colours you choose.

 There must be strategy and an element of understanding and acceptance from yourself and those around you.
 This is serious.
 Pacing is an effective way (within your jurisdiction) to get through a period time in your life which hopefully you can one day look back on, rather than endure for many years to come.

-One must recognize and ‘accept’ that the body’s ‘battery’ is not going to recharge (at least for now) like it once did.
-Some post-viral patients may very well bounce back to ‘normality’ in much less time than others but do not compare yourself because the science behind post-viral illness is extraordinarily complex and diverse.
+One must recognise and ‘accept’ that the body’s ‘battery’ is not going to recharge (at least for now) like it once did.
+Some 'post-viral' patients may very well bounce back to ‘normality’ in much less time than others but do not compare yourself because the science behind post-viral illness is extraordinarily complex and diverse.

 To those who were regular with their exercise routine prior to infection - you must not put any pressure on yourself to get back to it.
 Movement can only be encouraged within your energy envelope and strict custom-made pacing - that may be as simple as getting up to go to the toilet and getting back into your bed.